-Halstone Corporate Services Cordoba Minerals Corp.
-EDM Mining and Metals Advisory Ocean Partners Investments Limited Accounting, IT and management services Facilities Consulting and management services Credit Facility
+Halstone Corporate Services EDM Mining and Metals Advisory Ocean Partners Investments Limited Accounting, IT and management services Exploration consulting and management services Credit facility

 Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantees were given or received.
 Outstanding balances are usually settled in cash, however in certain circumstances they Corporation may issue some form of equity.